Difficulty With Eye Movements Following A Brain Injury

 Neuro-optometry aims to rehabilitate the visual system using customized eye exercises, therapeutic lenses and prisms that strengthen the communication between the eyes and the brain.
 Each person’s brain reacts differently to brain injury; therefore the treatment is completely personalized for each patient’s condition.
 At Brain Vision Institute, we offer functional visual evaluations to patients who’ve sustained brain injuries for the most accurate diagnosis of the visual system.
 If any visual deficits are detected, Dr. Ingryd Lorenzana may recommend neuro-optometric rehabilitation therapy.

 Neuro-optometric rehabilitation therapy has helped countless patients suffering from lingering visual symptoms related to brain injuries, and can help you or a loved one as well.
 Even if your vision is clear and you experience symptoms like dizziness, nausea, sensitivity to light or anxiety, you may have an underlying vision problem.
 We know how debilitating these symptoms can be — and we’re here to help.
-To schedule your functional visual evaluation, call Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+To schedule your functional visual evaluation, call Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.